 host is a simple utility for performing DNS lookups.
 It is normally used to convert names to IP addresses and vice versa.
-When no arguments or options are given, host prints a short summary of its command line arguments and options.
+When no arguments or options are given, host prints a short summary of its command-line arguments and options.

 name is the domain name that is to be looked up.
-It can also be a dotted-decimal IPv4 address or a colon-delimited IPv6 address, in which case host will by default perform a reverse lookup for that address. server is an optional argument which is either the name or IP address of the name server that host should query instead of the server or servers listed in /etc/resolv.conf.
+It can also be a dotted-decimal IPv4 address or a colon-delimited IPv6 address, in which case host by default performs a reverse lookup for that address. server is an optional argument which is either the name or IP address of the name server that host should query instead of the server or servers listed in /etc/resolv.conf.

-- -4 Use IPv4 only for query transport.
-See also the -6 option. - -6 Use IPv6 only for query transport.
-See also the -4 option. - -a "All".
-The -a option is normally equivalent to -v -t ANY.
-It also affects the behaviour of the -1 list zone option. - -A "Almost all".
-The -A option is equivalent to -a except RRSIG, NSEC, and NSEC3 records are omitted from the output. - -c class Query class: This can be used to lookup HS (Hesiod) or CH (Chaosnet) class resource records.
-The default class is IN (Internet). - -C Check consistency: host will query the SOA records for zone name from all the listed authoritative name servers for that zone.
-The list of name servers is defined by the NS records that are found for the zone.

-- -d Print debugging traces.
-Equivalent to the -v verbose option. - -1 List zone: The host command performs a zone transfer of zone name and prints out the NS, PTR and address records (A/AAAA). - Together, the -1 -a options print all records in the zone. - -N ndots The number of dots that have to be in name for it to be considered absolute.
+- -4 This option specifies that only IPv4 should be used for query transport.
+See also the -6 option. - -6 This option specifies that only IPv6 should be used for query transport.
+See also the -4 option. - -a The -a ("all") option is normally equivalent to -v -t ANY.
+It also affects the behavior of the -l list zone option. - -A The -A ("almost all") option is equivalent to -a, except that RRSIG, NSEC, and NSEC3 records are omitted from the output. - -c class This option specifies the query class, which can be used to lookup HS (Hesiod) or CH (Chaosnet) class resource records.
+The default class is IN (Internet). - -C This option indicates that named should check consistency, meaning that host queries the SOA records for zone name from all the listed authoritative name servers for that zone.
+The list of name servers is defined by the NS records that are found for the zone. - -d This option prints debugging traces, and is equivalent to the $-\nu$ verbose option. - -1 This option tells named to list the zone, meaning the 'host command performs a zone transfer of zone name and prints out the NS, PTR, and address records (A/AAAA). - Together, the -l -a options print all records in the zone. - -N ndots This option specifies the number of dots (ndots) that have to be in name for it to be considered absolute.
 The default value is that defined using the ndots statement in /etc/resolv.conf, or 1 if no ndots statement is present.
-Names with fewer dots are interpreted as relative names and will be searched for in the domains listed in the search or domain directive in /etc/resolv.conf. - -p port Specify the port on the server to query.
-The default is 53. - -r Non-recursive query: Setting this option clears the RD (recursion desired) bit in the query.
-This should mean that the name server receiving the query will not attempt to resolve name.
-The -r option enables host to mimic the behavior of a name server by making non-recursive queries and expecting to receive answers to those queries that can be referrals to other name servers. - -R number Number of retries for UDP queries: If number is negative or zero, the number of retries will default to 1.
-The default value is 1, or the value of the attempts option in /etc/resolv.conf, if set. - -s Do not send the query to the next nameserver if any server responds with a SERVFAIL response, which is the reverse of normal stub resolver behavior. - -t type Query type: The type argument can be any recognized query type: CNAME, NS, SOA, TXT, DNSKEY, AXFR, etc.
+Names with fewer dots are interpreted as relative names, and are searched for in the domains listed in the search or domain directive in /etc/resolv.conf. - -p port This option specifies the port to query on the server.
+The default is 53. - -r This option specifies a non-recursive query; setting this option clears the RD (recursion desired) bit in the query.
+This means that the name server receiving the query does not attempt to resolve name.
+The -r option enables host to mimic the behavior of a name server by making non-recursive queries, and expecting to receive answers to those queries that can be referrals to other name servers. - -R number This option specifies the number of retries for UDP queries.
+If number is negative or zero, the number of retries is silently set to 1.
+The default value is 1, or the value of the attempts option in /etc/resolv.conf, if set. - -s This option tells named not to send the query to the next nameserver if any server responds with a SERVFAIL response, which is the reverse of normal stub resolver behavior. - -t type This option specifies the query type.
+The type argument can be any recognized query type: CNAME, NS, SOA, TXT, DNSKEY, AXFR, etc.